mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 }
 ```

 To fill in the rest we can `map` over the nodes, `prettyPrint` each of them, and then apply the `vcat` operator to get a single document with all the children vertically stacked.
-We can also apply the `indent` operator to make sure that the children are indented inside their parent tag:
+We also apply the `indent` operator to make sure that the children are indented inside their parent tag:

 ```swift
 func prettyPrintChildren(nodes: [Node]?) -> Doc {